tiberius7777/R-numtheory/README.md

 - tau(n): number of divisors of n.
 Works well up to around 10⁹.
 - sigma(n): sum of all divisors of n.
 Works well up to around 10⁹.
 - primorial(n): factorial of all prime numbers < n.
 Works well up to n=700.
-- phi(n): Euler's Phi function (also known as Euler's "totient"" function).
+- phi(n): Euler's Phi function (also known as Euler's "totient" function).
 Works well up to 10¹¹
 - legendre(a,p): Legendre symbol for quadratic residues
 - igcdex(a,b): Extended Euclidean Algorithm to find s and t such that gcd(a,b) = sa + tb